waltfy/react-hover-scroll/README.md

 1. Load `react-hover-scroll.js` onto your page.
 After the `react.js`, but before you own ReactCode code.
 2. Add the mixin to your root React component: `mixins: [ReactHoverScrollMixin],`.
-3. Find a class name for disabling pointer events (default: `disable-hover`).
-And add the following code to your css: `.disable-hover { pointer-events: none !important; }` this is what disables the pointer events.
+3. Find a suitable class name for disabling pointer events (default: `disable-hover`).
+And add the following code to your `CSS`: `.disable-hover { pointer-events: none !important; }` this is what disables the pointer events.
 4. Add the class to the 'root' node of your app (usually first `div` tag), as shown in the example below.

 ```